Healthy Homes Assessment Grenada North

 Grenada North Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Grenada North and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Grenada North and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their the compliance with the Healthy Homes Standards that apply or will be applied during the tenancy of an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers should make sure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes